swshon/arabic-dialect-identification/README.md

     wav.scp: YouTube id, wav file location (you should change the /your_own_folder/ to the directory you downloaded

 You can also find more examples at here (http://kaldi-asr.org/doc/data_prep.html)

+# Performance measure
+Primary performance measure is accuracy (%) and alternative measure will be average EER for each dialects.

+You can check the performance on the dev set as below (need result_dev file)

+    python scripts/measure_performance_dev.py